ZDDduesseldorf/HandScanAI/README.md

 ## Project Components

 - **Frontend:** A modern web application built with React, TypeScript, Vite, Material UI, and Emotion.
-Detailed setup, development, and build instructions can be found in the [Frontend README](./frontend/README.md).
+  Detailed setup, development, and build instructions can be found in the **[Frontend README](frontend/README.md)**.

 - **Backend:** A Python and FastAPI backend managing data processing, API endpoints, and AI functionalities.
-For installation, development, and deployment instructions, see the [Backend README](./backend/README.md).
+  For installation, development, and deployment instructions, see the **[Backend README](backend/README.md)**.